aadeshbhujbal/urban-octo-computing-machine/README.md

 **Note:** All analytics and orchestration endpoints require the relevant credentials to be set.
 The service will throw clear errors if any required variable is missing.

+## Note on Chart/Image Endpoints

+Chart/image endpoints (wordcloud, bar/velocity charts) are not available in this build due to removal of native dependencies (canvas, d3-cloud, chartjs-node-canvas).
+All CSV and JSON analytics endpoints remain fully functional and available.

 ---

 **No UI is included.
 This is a backend microservice only.**